 The health benefits of lemon might be attributed to its vitamin C content.
 It can help improve skin health, promote weight loss, and may act as a breath freshener.
 Lemons may also help with dental problems, throat infections, and high blood pressure.
 These citrus fruits can also be used in skin and hair care.
 Lemon may also help to strengthen your immune system.

 Lemon juice, especially, has several health benefits associated with it.
-It is well known as a useful treatment for kidney stones, reducing strokes, and lowering body temperature.
-As a refreshing drink, lemonade helps you to stay calm and cool.
+Even more, as a refreshing drink, lemonade helps you stay calm and cool.